Experience, Training,

 • Integrated design projects: (land + organizational systems)

-• PDC Education with facilitation and nature connection emphasis
+• Regenerative Systems Education with facilitation and nature connection emphasis

 • Advanced practitioner training (filling the gaps most PDCs leave)

-• Nonprofit governance transformation (especially for land-based or mission-driven orgs)
+• Organizational governance transformation (especially for land-based or mission-driven orgs)

 • Facilitation where both technical skill and deep presence matter